guerra2fernando/LenQuant/docs/STARTING_SYSTEM.md

-# Starting the CryptoTrader System
+# Starting the LenQuant System

 Complete guide to starting the backend, frontend, pulling crypto data, and beginning trading operations.